-With great gear comes a great amount of paraphernalia, and a professional-level organizer will help them get it all together.
+With great gear comes a great amount of paraphernalia, and a professional-level organizer will help you get it all together.
 This well-constructed vegan-leather version from Nomad Lane has a place for pretty much everything: Small elastic loops for things like cords, cables, and earbuds, big elastic loops for larger items like power banks, a removable pouch for adapters and reading glasses, and slim plastic pockets for flash drives and the like, plus room for a tablet like an iPad Mini, a Galaxy Tab, or a Kindle to fit snugly inside.
-They’ll never lose a charger to the depths of their bag again.
+You'll never lose a charger to the depths of your bag again.

 Tech organization case, $88; nomadlane.com.

-10. Give Them a Boost
+10. Give Yourself a Boost

-When they're traveling with multiple USB-powered devices, bringing a plug for each one is a waste of precious carry-on space.
+When you're traveling with multiple USB-powered devices, bringing a plug for each one is a waste of precious carry-on space.
 Anker's universally compatible wall chargers help multitask with speed and ease, thanks to an assortment of ports that’ll get those gadgets to full capacity in a hurry.
 At two inches square, the PowerPort II 2 is the most compact of the bunch, but with two ports boasting 24 watts, it packs a solid punch.
 Need more juice?
 The 43.5-watt PowerPort Speed 4 offers a petite but powerful footprint, with one port for Qualcomm QuickCharge-compatible devices and three with Anker’s proprietary fast-charging technology, all in a tidy package less than three inches square and an inch thick.
-And if they're looking to leave those bulky MacBook or Nintendo Switch adapters at home, the PowerPort II with Power Delivery is the best bet.
+And if you're looking to leave those bulky MacBook or Nintendo Switch adapters at home, the PowerPort II with Power Delivery is the best bet.
 With 30 watts of USB-C output, it’ll charge a MacBook in two-and-a-half hours, and it has a regular USB port as well.
 All three feature foldable plugs and surge protection, for peak portability and peace of mind.